borkdude/speculative/README.md

 ## Test tools

 Namespace `speculative.test` provides macros and functions that are used in the tests for speculative, but may also come in handy in other projects.
-You have to bring in [macrovich](https://github.com/cgrand/macrovich) as an extra dependency if you want to use this namespace.

 ``` clojure
 $ clj -Sdeps '{:deps {net.cgrand/macrovich {:mvn/version "0.2.1"}}}'